allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 #### Run a temporary mysql instance

+While containers can create, update, and delete files, those changes are lost when the container is removed and all changes are isolated to that container.
+[Volumes][7] provide the ability to connect specific filesystem paths of the container back to the host machine.
+The mysql docker images use Volumes to keep data persisted across containers restarts.

-Sometimes its good to have a temporary container (flag `--rm`) for some quick tests:
+Sometimes its good to have a temporary container (flag `--rm`), those containers do not leave dangling volumes behind:

 ```sh
 docker run